kedacore/keda-docs/content/docs/2.8/scalers/selenium-grid-scaler.md

 - `url` - Graphql url of your Selenium Grid.
 Refer to the Selenium Grid's documentation [here](https://www.selenium.dev/documentation/en/grid/grid_4/graphql_support/) to for more info.
 - `browserName` - Name of browser that usually gets passed in the browser capability.
 Refer to the [Selenium Grid's](https://www.selenium.dev/documentation/en/getting_started_with_webdriver/browsers/) and [WebdriverIO's](https://webdriver.io/docs/options/#capabilities) documentation for more info.
+- `sessionBrowserName` -  Name of the browser when it is an active session, only set if `BrowserName` changes between the queue and the active session.
+See the Edge example below for further detail.
+(Optional)
 - `browserVersion` - Version of browser that usually gets passed in the browser capability.
 Refer to the [Selenium Grid's](https://www.selenium.dev/documentation/en/getting_started_with_webdriver/browsers/) and [WebdriverIO's](https://webdriver.io/docs/options/#capabilities) documentation for more info.
 (Optional)
 - `unsafeSsl` - Skip certificate validation when connecting over HTTPS.
 (Values: `true`, `false`, Default: `false`, Optional)